gnello/php-openfire-restapi/README.md

 const SERVER_NAME = 'your_server_name';
 ```

-or you can dynamically configure it at any point of the project in this way
+or you can dynamically configure it in this way
 ```php
 include "vendor/autoload.php";